• Skip to primary navigation

 • Tomatoes: If you do not add tomatoes to vrat recipes, skip adding them.

-How to make Samak Rice Pulao with Step by Step Photos
+How to make Samak Rice Pulao with Step-by-Step Photos

 Preparations for making Vrat ka Pulao